MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 In cases where eBPF is not supported:

-- Netlink Fallback: The system will fall back to using the ‘Netlink’ event provider.
+- Netlink Fallback: The system will fall back to using the Netlink event provider.
 While Netlink will continue to capture process events (e.g., exec, exit, fork, gid, tid), it does not support file system-related events (e.g., rename, unlink) or socket events.

 - Impact: Your workloads will not be disrupted, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.